-Field, M. & Golubitsky, M. (1992): Symmetry in Chaos: A Search For Pattern in Mathematics, Art and Nature, Oxford University Press, New York; Oxford.
+Field, M. & Golubitsky, M. (1992): Symmetry in Chaos: A Search For Pattern in Mathematics, Art and Nature, The Society for Industrial and Applied Mathematics, PA, USA.

 The purpose of Beautiful Geometry is to consider how closely tied art and mathematics are and how visually stunning patterns and colours can help us better understand geometry theorems.
 I found this book fascinating particularly as a creative thinker and someone who has not come from an analytical or mathematical background.
 Throughout my research I have struggled to comprehend some of the maths-based theories, but this book enabled me to approach the topic on a more artistic and creative basis.
 Beautiful Geometry is described as: